 I started them off inside in early spring.
 They were looking good with a few sets of leaves.
 In the springtime, the weather improved quite a bit and so I moved them out into the cold frame.

 One day, while I was out the cold frame, hadn’t been opened so all the tomatoes and chillies were baked within an inch of their young lives.

 This delayed them considerably, to almost being a waste of time continuing and my efforts should have been directed to either sowing again or purchasing online.
 The latter I think is what I will do next year.

 The problem that came next was the waiting for a new fence to be built.
 I knew it would be happening but as to when I was not sure.
 Planting them before this, only to be stampeded by not so acrobatic and nimble workers was asking for trouble.

 And wait we did…

-Eventually they were planted and the summers was nowhere to be seen.
-So after a turbulent and soggy summer they managed a respectable size and had flowers across all plants.
+Eventually, they were planted and the summers were nowhere to be seen.
+So after a turbulent and soggy summer, they managed a respectable size and had flowers across all plants.

 And you would think that was enough to get them producing